namlv19970701/ecommerce-pipeline/readme.md

 ## Description
 This pipeline was built and deployed by me.
-Note: I didnt use delta lake because the data processing was ncremental.
+Note: I didnt use delta lake because the data processing was incremental.

 ## Pipeline
 ![Image Alt Text](images/ecommerce-revenue-pipeline.png)